apache/arrow/docs/source/cpp/tutorials/basic_arrow.rst

   :start-after: (Doc section: int8builder 1 Finish)
   :end-before: (Doc section: int8builder 1 Finish)

-Once an :class:`ArrayBuilder` has had its :func:`Finish <ArrayBuilder::Finish>` method called, its state resets, so it can be used again, like so:
+As soon as :class:`ArrayBuilder` has had its :func:`Finish <ArrayBuilder::Finish>` method called, its state resets, so it can be used again, as if it was fresh.
+Thus, we repeat the process above for our second array:

 .. literalinclude:: ../../../../cpp/examples/tutorial_examples/arrow_example.cc
   :language: cpp
   :start-after: (Doc section: int8builder 2)
   :end-before: (Doc section: int8builder 2)

+Building int16 Arrays
+^^^^^^^^^^^^^^^^^^^^^

+An :class:`ArrayBuilder` has its type specified at the time of declaration.
-However, an :class:`ArrayBuilder` cannot have its type changed in the middle of its use – we have to make a new one when we switch to year data, which requires a 16-bit integer at the minimum.
-Of course, there’s an :class:`ArrayBuilder` for that:
+Once this is done, it cannot have its type changed.
+We have to make a new one when we switch to year data, which requires a 16-bit integer at the minimum.
+Of course, there’s an :class:`ArrayBuilder` for that.
+It uses the exact same methods, but with the new data type:

 .. literalinclude:: ../../../../cpp/examples/tutorial_examples/arrow_example.cc
   :language: cpp